Meirav Ben-Ari: Biography

 Ben-Ari was born in Raanana and moved to Netanya with her family as a child.
 Her father, Rafael Ben-Ari (originally Ayubi) was an Iranian-Jewish immigrant to Israel and her mother, Esther Ben-Ari (née Sa'adon) was a native-born Israeli of Libyan-Jewish origin.
 During her Israel Defense Forces national service she served in the Education and Youth Corps, with her last post being the education officer of the Golani Brigade.
 She studied for a BA in law and government and a Master's degree in business administration at the Interdisciplinary Center Herzliya.
 Between 2003 and 2004 she was head of the student union at the college.

 Political career

 In the 2013 local elections she was fourth on the Rov HaIr list for Tel Aviv City Council.
 She was elected to the council and given the portfolio for promoting youth.

 Prior to the 2015 elections she joined the Kulanu party, and was placed tenth on its list.
 She was elected to the Knesset as the party won ten seats.
 She was placed sixth on the party's list for the April 2019 elections, but lost her seat when the party was reduced to four seats.
 In 2021 Ben-Ari joined Yesh Atid and was placed seventh on its list for the March 2021 elections.
 She re-entered the Knesset when the party won seventeen seats.
 She was re-elected in the 2022 elections.
+Ben-Ari was the first woman to be appointed chair of the Knesset's National Security Committee in 2021.

+Ben-Ari, as a member of the State Control Committee, voted in October 2025 in favor of creating a commission of inquiry on the 7 October attacks, though it was voted down.

+She has served as the "coordinator" for the opposition in the Knesset.